 International Securities Settlement & Custodial Services

 This is a unique opportunity to complete this programme remotely via a live webinar.
-The course consists of 4 x 3.5 hour sessions delivered over 2 weeks.
-The sessions will be on 13, 15, 27 & 29 of July at 10 a.m.
+The course will be delivered over 2 days, on 14-15 of October & 3-4 Dec from 9 a.m. until about 5 p.m.
 UK time.

 - If you are based outside of the EU there’s no VAT on online training.

-- On completion you will receive a comprehensive set of course materials and course certificate but you have to join 3 out of 4 sessions in order to receive the certificate.
+- On completion you will receive a comprehensive set of course materials and course certificate.

 This 2 day training program is designed to provide delegates with practical knowledge about the key concepts, systems, processes and procedures in international securities settlement and custodial services as well as operational risks involved.